3. MATERIAL ACCOUNTING POLICY INFORMATION

 g) Special Economic Zone re-investment reserve

 The Special Economic Zone re-investment reserve has been created out of profit of eligible Special Economic Zone units as per provisions of section 10AA (1)(ii) of the Income-tax Act, 1961 for acquiring new plant and machinery.
-The reserve should be utilised by the Company for acquiring plant and machinery as per the terms of section 10AA(2) of the Income-tax Act, 1961.
+The reserve should be utilized by the Company for acquiring plant and machinery as per the terms of section 10AA(2) of the Income-tax Act, 1961.
 This reserve is not freely available for distribution.

 h) Others

-Changes in the fair value of financial instruments (debt or equity) measured at fair value through other comprehensive income is recognised in other comprehensive income, net of taxes and presented within investment in debt instruments measured at fair value through OCI or investment in equity instruments measured at fair value through OCI.
-Actuarial gains and losses on remeasurements of the defined benefit plans are recognised in other comprehensive income, net of taxes and presented within equity in remeasurement of the defined benefit plans.
+Changes in the fair value of financial instruments (debt or equity) measured at fair value through other comprehensive income is recognized in other comprehensive income, net of taxes and presented within investment in debt instruments measured at fair value through OCI or investment in equity instruments measured at fair value through OCI.

 i) Cash flow hedging reserve

-Changes in fair value of derivative hedging instruments designated and effective as a cash flow hedge are recognised in other comprehensive income, net of taxes, and presented within equity as cash flow hedging reserve.
+Changes in fair value of derivative hedging instruments designated and effective as a cash flow hedge are recognized in other comprehensive income, net of taxes, and presented within equity as cash flow hedging reserve.

 j) Foreign currency translation reserve